The Best & Worst Times To Sell a House in 2026

 An infographic on the best and worst months to sell a home

 Important note: The real estate statistics in this article are based on nationwide surveys and data collected across the US.
-Specific data may vary depending on your location across the country, influencing real estate market trends and the best and worst times to sell a house.
+Specific data may vary by location across the country, influencing real estate market trends and the best and worst times to sell a house.

 Most profitable months to sell a house: May and June

-I recommend selling a house between April and October, as buyer demand outpaces the number of homes available for sale, allowing homeowners to sell their properties for higher prices.
-For the best timing, data shows that the most profitable and quickest sales tend to be from May to June.
+I recommend selling a house between April and October, as buyer demand outpaces the number of homes on the market, allowing homeowners to sell for higher prices.
+For the best timing, data shows that the most profitable and quickest sales tend to be in May and June.

 During these months, homes are often sold for more than the listing price, and the median DOM is much lower.
 It’s a pretty consistent trend, so competition tends to get tough during this period.
-However, houses still sell quickly because of the increased demand.
+However, houses still sell quickly due to increased demand.

-Some locations are more heavily impacted by seasonality trends.
-The NAR’s data shows that southern states are more prone to these fluctuations, either because of weather conditions or tourism influxes.
+Some locations are more heavily affected by seasonality.
+The National Association of Realtors data show that southern states are more prone to these fluctuations, either because of weather conditions or due to influxes of tourists.
 Additional factors influencing buyer demand in local markets include interest rates, interstate migration, unemployment, income levels, and market conditions.

 Read our article on the States With the Best & Worst Housing Markets to learn more.